the-engine-room/library/_posts/2015-12-07-microtasking.md

 Organisations made project planning decisions for reasons related to their own specific organisational needs.
 These included the following.

-* __Minimising time spent on development.__ Global Forest Watch Fires and Geotag-X chose Tomnod and Pybossa, respectively, because they were looking for platforms that were already developed and had features that met their needs.
-As Geotag-X’s manager put it: “We needed something already ready to go because we had no developer at the time.”
+* __Minimising time spent on development.__ Global Forest Watch Fires and GeoTag-X chose Tomnod and Pybossa, respectively, because they were looking for platforms that were already developed and had features that met their needs.
+As GeoTag-X’s manager put it: “We needed something already ready to go because we had no developer at the time.”
 * __Project timelines.__ Fairplay Alliance’s project manager said that they put less time into the design of the app in advance; their main focus was getting the platform working quickly and cheaply because they didn't have the time and money to fine-tune it.
 * __Need for specialist information.__ Global Forest Watch Fires chose to work with Tomnod partly because it gave them access to high-quality cloud-free satellite imagery (something that they had previously found hard to access) provided by Digital Globe.